-If you are graduating in Spring 2014 you may apply for beginning February 3, 2014.
+If you are graduating in Fall 2014 you may apply for beginning September 21, 2014.
 Please note that the IC's processing time is approximately 3 weeks, and the processing time from USCIS receipt notice date until your EAD arrives is currently 3 months (see USCIS.gov for details).
-Apply as soon as you are certain that you will complete your program in Spring 2014.
+Apply as soon as you are certain that you will complete your program in Fall 2014.

 OPT processing and mailing rules: